eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/core/metrics.md

 }
 ```

-Unlike other statistics, you cannot reuse a timer instance.
+Unlike other statistics, you *must not* reuse a timer instance.

 ### Use other metrics